jdoleary/Spellmasons/Notes.md

 - Make animations trigger based on each card that's cast in order

-  - What if rather than using an AnimationTimeline, I just made the turns actually asyncronous and animations happened right when a change occurred?
   - Types of animations
     - Projectiles,
     - Targeting